 Who will proceed to the next stage?

-Typically approximately every second person will be invited for the in-person interview.
-In some cases (especially when we speak about highly technical positions), nearly all job candidates will be invited for the in-person meeting with the HR team.
+Typically approximately every second person will proceed to the next stage, the assessment test.
+In some cases (especially when we speak about highly technical positions), nearly all job candidates will be invited for the next stage.

-In person interview – case studies, behavioral questions, tests
+In person interview – case studies, scenario-based questions

 They can actually also repeat some questions from the phone interview.
-If they do so, it is important that you give the same (or at least similar) answers as before.
-This is the test of your credibility and trustworthiness–saying a completely different thing when answering the same question in two interviews won’t shed the best light on your credibility… Keep in on your mind, and try to stay consistent.
+If they do so, it is important that you give the same (or at least similar) answers as you did on the phone.
+It is the test of your credibility and trustworthiness–saying a completely different thing when answering the same question in two interviews won’t shed the best light on your credibility… Keep in on your mind, and try to stay consistent.

-This helps them to assess your attitude to work, to your colleagues, and to various problems that can and will happen on the workplace.
+Your answers help them to assess your attitude to work, to your colleagues, and to various problems that can and will happen on the workplace.
 I can’t stress enough the importance of your answers to behavioral questions.
 Let’s have a look at some common at ZS Associates:

 - Describe a situation when you were under pressure in work.